RSBradley/TomoTools/README.md

   Apply phase retrieval to radiographs containing inline phase contrast.
 Currently supported algorithms are TIE-HOM (Paganin) and Phase-Attenuation Duality (PAD).
 Phase retrieval can be incorporated into reconstruction, see below

 ### 3. Reconstruction
   A plugin for the ASTRA reconstruction toolbox.
 It features pre-processing such as finding the centre of rotation, ring artefact reduction, hot-pixel removal and sinogram padding.
-Parallel beam and cone beam geometries are supported.
+Parallel beam geometry is supported.
+Cone beam geometry is partially supported (work in progress).
 Filtered backprojection or iterative algorithms can be selected.

-  Tested with ASTRA version 1.5 and 1.6
+  Tested with ASTRA version 1.5, 1.6 and 1.7

 ### 4. Alignment
   Correct sample drift in long scans by comparing projections to those in a short scan (e.g. 21 projections).
 Rigid transformations are supported and a semi-automatic mode can be selected.